 Due to the high altitudes that World View achieves during flight, a World View capsule is technically considered a spacecraft by the Federal Aviation Administration.
 As such, World View flights are classified as space flights and must follow strict regulations and oversight by the FAA and other global governing bodies.

-Generally, the Federal Aviation Administration in the United States considers any altitude above 60,000 feet as suborbital space.
-Any flight carrying humans above 60,000 for recreational purposes is classified as space tourism.
-While participants do not travel to space on a World View flight, there is still plenty of space to explore.
+If you want to explore space, we will be putting you in a position to experience space.
 Once you get above the thickest parts of the atmosphere and you experience the darkness of space, you can see and experience quite a bit of space!
-And, with hours at apogee, you can truly tour space and begin to appreciate the grandeur of our planet and our place in the cosmos.
+At 100,000 feet, you'll be above 99% of the atmosphere.
+You'll spend several hours at apogee, where you can truly tour space and begin to appreciate the grandeur of our planet and our place in the cosmos.
 This is a stark contrast to other space tourism options that deliver an exhilarating up-and-down flight that does not give you much time to tour or experience space.
 So, while “space tourism” is technically the label applied to our flights by governing bodies, we believe that World View participants can truly experience what space is like on our flights.

 We have been receiving many unique and creative application requests for our capsule flights.
 Whether it means attaching a research project to the capsule’s exterior or conducting a scientific study inside the capsule during flight, using a flight for educational purposes, hosting a political summit, creating art at the edge of space, and many more applications, we envision a future in which there will be numerous non-tourist applications on World View flights.